colesanderson/stock-library/README.md

 * **Ex-dividend date**

-    When you buy stock during this short frame you arent on the books of record.
+    When you buy stock during this short frame you aren't on the books of record.

 * **Payment date**